This is the multi-page printable view of this section. Click here to print.

 1. Click the All Services > Management > ServiceWatch menu.
 You will be taken to the Service Home page.

-3. On the Dashboard List page, click the dashboard for which you want to view detailed information.
-You will be taken to the Dashboard Detail page.
+3. On the Dashboard List page, click the dashboard you want to view details for.
+You will be taken to the Dashboard Details page.

-Source InformationDisplay dashboard source code in JSON format
+Source informationDisplay the dashboard source code in JSON format

 Table.
-Dashboard Detail - Dashboard View Source Popup Items
+Dashboard Details - Dashboard Source View Popup Items

-You can clone the widgets of the current dashboard and add them to another dashboard.
+You can duplicate a widget from the current dashboard and add it to another dashboard.

-User permissions are required to clone a dashboard.
+User permission is required to duplicate the dashboard.

 • User: {email}